AleksK1NG/Kotlin-Clean-Architecture-CQRS/README.md

 data only in the way the domain approves, encapsulates logic, and does validations.
 Rich domain model properties are read-only by default.

-Domain models can be always valid or not, better prefer always valid domain models, at any point of time when we're working with domain state, we know it's valid and don't need to write additional validations to check it, always valid domain models means always in the valid state.
+Domain models can be always valid or not, better to prefer always valid domain models, at any point in time when we're working with domain state, we know it's valid and don't need to write additional validations to check it, always valid domain models means always in the valid state.
-And one more important details is **Persistence ignorance** - modeling the domain without taking into account how domain objects will be persisted.
+And one more important detail is **Persistence ignorance** - modeling the domain without taking into account how domain objects will be persisted.

 ```kotlin